Privacy Policy

 Which personal data do we process for this purpose?

-For this purpose, we process your name and contact details, credit card and other payment information, your acceptance of our applicable terms and conditions and your correspondence with Scymaris.
+For this purpose, we process your name and contact details, details about your request for our services, your acceptance of our applicable terms and conditions and your correspondence with Scymaris.

 4.3 FOR THE DEVELOPMENT AND IMPROVEMENT OF PRODUCTS AND/OR SERVICES